clearbit/clearbit-node/README.md

   * `webhook_id` *String*: Custom identifier for the webhook request
   * `subscribe` *Boolean*: Set to `true` to subscribe to the changes
   * `stream` *Boolean*: Set to `true` to use the [streaming API](https://clearbit.com/docs?shell#streaming) instead of webhooks
+  * `timeout` *Integer*: The timeout in milliseconds after which a socket closed error will be thrown.

 ```js
 var Person = clearbit.Person;